 This fixation has spawned such phenomenon Disney Weddings that can be arranged at either the Orlando or Anaheim theme parks, Fairly Tale Weddings in Las Vegas chapels complete with a fairy tale coach and footmen and the marketing of elaborate bridal ware as princess gowns.

-Frankly, given today’s socio-economic environment, it might make more sense to put on a clean pair of jeans, invite a few close friends and get married early in the morning.
+Frankly, given today’s socio-economic environment, it might make more sense to put on a clean pair of jeans, invite a few close friends and go out for pizza and beer afterwards.

-That way, if it doesn’t work out, at least you won’t blow the whole day or mortgage your future.
+That way, if it doesn’t work out, at least you won’t have mortgaged your entire future.

 Am I right?
 Or am I right?
 Comment here.